lindelwa122/Hacktoberfest-Introduction-To-Programming/README.md

 Create a file name using your GitHub username and the `.txt` extension inside the `section-01` directory/folder.
 For, example the file name I created is `lindelwa122.txt`.

-Inside the file add your version of problem reworded.
+Inside the file add your version of the problem reworded.
 Do not add the question as it is or copy other collaborators.
-Check our rules collaboration rules [here](/CONTRIBUTION.md).
+Check our collaboration rules [here](/CONTRIBUTION.md).
 Failure to comply with the rules will cause your PR (Pull Request) to be rejected.

 Refer to **How to contribute** section for guidance.

+## Section 2: Divide and Conquer

+When you understand the problem, the next step is to take what seems to be an impossible problem to solve and divide it into small solvable sub-problems.

+For example, let's say you had to organize your birthday party.
+At first, this seems like a hard task and you don't even know where to start but let's try to break it down into small doable tasks:

+* Convince mom and dad to use our house as a venue
+* Invite all the people in my contact list
+* Design a nice poster on Canva and post it on Facebook
+* Create a list of refreshments and go buy them
+* Organize with our neighbor, Joe, to get a nice birthday cake at a discount
+* Ask Aunt Beth to help with the decor

+You get the point, once we have divided the problem organising our birthday party doesn't seem that scary.
+We can now start with the easiest of our sub-problems.
+Let's take a look at another example:

+**Problem:** Write a program that reads a text file and counts the frequency of each word in the file.
+The program should then display the top N words with their frequencies, where N is a number provided by the user.

+*Feel free to reword the problem until it makes sense to you.*

+Now, let's try to break the problem into small doable sub-problems.

+* Prompt the user for the file name to read.
+* Read the text for the file.
+* Tokenize the text into words (we can use spaces and punctuations as separators).
+* Count the frequency of each word.
+* Display the top N words with their frequencies in descending order.

+Now, we have 5 small doable sub-problems.
+We can start solving the easiest one.

+### Task

+It's time for you to practice with what you learned.
+In this section, you are only required to divide the problem into small doable tasks.

+Choose one of the following problems and create a `txt` file using your GitHub username inside `section-02`.
+Refer to **How to Contribute** section for more information.

+**Problem (non-technical):** You want to start a small garden in your backyard to grow vegetables and herbs.
+Describe your approach to planning and planting this garden.
+Divide your approach into smaller steps or considerations, each contributing to the overall solution.

+**Problem (non-technical):** You want to undertake a home improvement project to renovate a room in your house, such as a bedroom or living room.
+Divide your approach into smaller steps.

+**Problem (technical):** Create a script that organizes files in a specified folder by sorting them into subfolders based on their file extensions.
+Divide your approach into small doable steps.